Most 1981 5 dollar bills aren't very valuable. However star notes can sell for more money. Continue reading to learn more about these bills.

 Star notes are replacement bills that the United States Federal Reserve printed.
 These star notes are more rare and thus more valuable.
 You can tell if you have a star note by looking to see if there is a star symbol at the end of the serial number.

-Most 1981 series $5 star notes are worth around $50-65 in very fine condition.
-Uncirculated bills with a grade of MS 63 can sell for around $150.
-Star notes issued from the Federal Reserve Banks of New York and San Francisco are less valuable.
-Star notes issued from the Federal Reserve Bank of Minneapolis are more valuable.
+Most 1981 series $5 star notes are worth around $20-30 in very fine condition.
+Uncirculated bills with a grade of MS 63 can sell for around $60-75.
+Star notes issued from the Federal Reserve Bank of Minneapolis are much more valuable.

 Note: Valuable bills should be placed inside currency holders.